AlexPullen91/Yommies/README.md

 Python ran through [PEP8 online check](http://pep8online.com/)
 * Everything good except for some long lines that break code if altered.

+Tested and working as intended on the following browsers:
+* Chrome
+* Safari
+* Firefox
+* Edge

+Some horizontal scrolling and layout tweaks needed on smaller screens but otherwise tested and working as intended on the following devices:
+* Macbook Pro
+* iOTA Notebook
+* iPhone 10
+* iPhone 11

 ## Manual Testing

 Yommies was tested manually.
 This involved step by step processes going through all the apps functionality and testing features such as form validation.
 Some examples are detailes below.